 Qualifying To Become a Personal Assistant

-There is no specific degree or certificate offered just to people interested in becoming personal assistants.
-PA jobs are mostly provided to people who have studied other courses related to business and management and also have experience in the field.
+No specific degree or certificate is offered to people interested in becoming personal assistants.
+PA jobs are mostly provided to people who have studied other business and management courses and have experience in the field.
 Nonetheless, possessing a degree can go a long way in helping you stand out from other people applying for the same position.

-But, what are the required skills?
-Okay, we are going to answer the question by outlining some of the required skills expected of a Personal Assistant or PA.
+But what are the required skills?
+Okay, we will answer the question by outlining some required skills expected of a Personal Assistant or PA.

 Great organisational skills create the perfect foundation for any PA.
 This is because these skills are put to use every day.
 You will be required to organise documents, schedule meetings, book business trips, answer calls, send and respond to emails and do many other duties.

 Time Management Skills

-Being good at keeping time is also very important if you are to become an excellent PA.
+Being good at keeping time is also very important to become an excellent PA.
 You are responsible for your boss’s schedule, so you should always be on time.
-By being an excellent keeper of time, you ensure that your boss’s day goes smoothly, all meetings are attended and appointments are attended to.
+By being an excellent keeper of time, you ensure that your boss’s day goes smoothly all meetings and appointments are attended to.

 Good Written and Verbal Communication Skills

 Excellent verbal and written communication skills are essential and will be used in your career.
-You need to be able to converse clearly and efficiently in the written word or spoken word.
+You need to converse clearly and efficiently in written or spoken words.
 Remember that you represent your boss.
 You need to be articulated in written and oral communication.

 Excellent IT Skills